DendrouLab/panpipes/docs/install.md

 ### Option 1: create conda environment (Recommended)

-We create a conda environment with R and python
+We create a conda environment with R and python Panpipes has a lot of dependencies, so you may want to consider [`mamba`](https://mamba.readthedocs.io/en/latest/index.html) instead of `conda for installation.

 ```
 conda config --add channels conda-forge